10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 <h2 id="responsive-design" class="anchor-heading">Responsive Design {% include Util/top %}</h2>

 We build our websites mobile first.
 We do not rely on JavaScript libraries such as `respond.js` as it does not work well in certain environments.
-Instead, we leverage a natural, mobile-first build process and allow sites gracefully degrade.
+Instead, we leverage a natural, mobile-first build process and allow sites to gracefully degrade.

 ### Min-width media queries